sddevelopment-be/penguin-pragmatic-patterns/docs/1_Learning/HOME.md

 ## What is knowledge?

-Before we delve deeper into the specifics of learning, let's first define what we mean by "knowledge" and create a mental map to guide us.
-With a clear understanding of our destination, we can avoid going astray and move towards our goals with purpose and direction.
+Before we dive into the specifics of learning concepts and practices, it's essential to define what we mean by "knowledge."
+Understanding the concept of knowledge will provide us with a clear mental map to guide us on our learning journey.
-You might have heard the proverb "When you learn a new language, you gain a new soul".
+As the saying goes, _"When you learn a new language, you gain a new soul"_.
+With this in mind, let's aim to make curiosity a part of our mental DNA.
+This way, gathering knowledge and growing as a person will feel just as natural to us as breathing air does.

+_"Meta learning"_ as originally described by Donald B. Maudsley (1979), is a process by which learners become aware of and increasingly in control of habits of perception, inquiry, learning, and growth.
+This means we should have a theory on what learning is to us, aim to work in a safe and supportive social and physical environment, discover our own rules and assumptions, reconnect with reality-information from the environment, and reorganize themselves by changing their rules/assumptions.
+This is a fancy way of saying: make yourself confortable, and take a good hard look at yourself and the world.
+From there you will explore new ideas, and try to apply them to your life as you see fit.

+In this section, we will outline what knowledge looks like and how it ties in with all aspects of our lives, including the culture we live in, the people we know, and the actions we take.
+It's important to reflect on which ideas resonate with you and which do not.
+You are encouraged to take the information that is useful to you, and to leave the rest behind. **Do what feels right for you!**
+After all: this is your journey.
+Who are we to tell you how to live your life?